Frequently Asked Questions

 We can only accept bookings from customers age 18 and above.

 This optional £15 insurance covers you from any minor damage/breakages to the accommodation unit and its contents during your stay.
 If you wish to remove this option from your booking, you will be obliged to leave £100 deposit with your courier on arrival.
 This deposit will be returned to you in full providing everything is in tact at the end of your stay.

 If you would like to hire a wheelchair when on holiday you will need to contact our customer service team.
 We will need to take specific information about the wheelchair user - their name, age, height, weight, build and any special requirements.
 We will contact the pharmacy local to your parc, who will charge approximately €20 per week (this can vary) and will be payable when you are there.
 Please try to arrange this as early as possible, as if left to within 10 days of departure we may not be able to make the arrangements for you.
-Please note that the wheelchair-friendly accommodation we offer is the Classic Tent and the Safari Tent.
-Regrettably we do not currently offer any wheelchair-friendly mobile homes.
+Please note that the wheelchair-friendly accommodation we offer is the Classic Tent and the Safari Tent and the wheelchair-adapted Classic mobile home (not available across all parcs).

 If you need to cancel your holiday, please write to us, either through the post or by email.
 We will not accept cancellations by telephone.
 The letter/email must come from the party leader.
 Please see the contact us page for our contact details.

 Yes, please refer to the Booking Conditions for full details.

 Current trends show that most of our customer prefer digital communications and to manage their holiday information online.
 From now on we will be delivering all of your holiday tickets digitally and you will need to print or download these from 'My Eurocamp' before you depart.
 Use your booking reference and lead surname to access documents.